colin0o/biology/README.md

 # T-Cell and B-Cell "Video Game" Project

 The game loads up and the user has the option to choose between playing as a [T-Cell](https://github.com/colin0o/biology#t-cell) or a [B-Cell](https://github.com/colin0o/biology#b-cell).
 We will be selecting the T-Cell for this project.
 After character selection, the game loads up the [Introduction](https://github.com/colin0o/biology#the-introduction).
 After the Introduction, the game will load up [Level 1](https://github.com/colin0o/biology#level-1).
-During Level 1 you will have kill 17 guards before Sepiroth will spawn in to be faught, leaving 13 more guards to be killed before you can exit the level and progress.
+During Level 1 you will have kill 17 guards before Sepiroth will spawn in to be faught, leaving 13 more guards to be killed before you can exit the level and progress.omg

 # T-Cell